j23414/location_curation/README.md

 Tag with Greenbox emoji to indicate it's been downloaded.
 Will replace with Greencheckmark emoji to indicate it's been merged.

+* [ ] TODO: Would be great if this was a remote pull, instead of a manual process...

 ## Run parse additional info

 From the `ncov` folder, run: